 About Benoît and the Mandelbrots

 Benoît and the Mandelbrots see the laptop as their main instrument; they are mainly dedicated to live coding: the process of writing software in real-time.
-This young computer music discipline uses the programming language itself as an at first sight non-intuitive, but simultaneously expressive interface between man and machine.
+They use the programming language itself as an at first sight non-intuitive, but simultaneously expressive interface between man and machine in order to improvise sound and music.
 Sonic conceptions and structures are expressed live as source code, and interpreted by the computer.
-Thus, the improvisational possibilities are practically endless.
+The laptop musicians are connected over a network, enabling them to communicate, synchronize and share data.
+With the flexibility of live coding the sounds are generated specifically to fit the room characteristics and the audience of the performance.

 (From left to right)